Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 The easiest blanks, in my opinion, to learn to embroider with are stable, woven fabrics.
 Learning to hoop stretchy fabrics can be difficult for beginners.
 So, grab a piece of good-quality quilting cotton or a towel, for example, and consider making something easy to embroider your first project!

 Do you need to prewash before embroidering?

 If you’ve chosen an embroidery blank that will ever need to be washed, you should prewash it before embroidering.
 This allows the fabric to shrink before you stitch.
 For instance, a 100% cotton t-shirt will shrink a decent bit during the first wash.
-Thus, it’s best to shrink the item before you embroider it with polyester thread, which will have none (or very minimal) shrinkage.
-Failing to wash can lead to puckering and distorted designs after the first cycle through the washer!
+Thus, it’s best to shrink the item before you embroider it with polyester thread, which will have minimal shrinkage.
+Failing to prewash can lead to puckering and distorted designs after the first cycle through the washer!

 All About Embroidery Machine Designs for Beginners

-Almost all modern embroidery machines will come with some number of built-in designs.
+Almost all modern embroidery machines will come with a number of built-in embroidery designs.
 These designs are often less than impressive and need to be supplemented with designs you download or purchase.
 Let’s now talk about how to find and choose designs for your projects.

 Types of Embroidery Designs

 There are so many different types of designs you can use with your embroidery machine.
 Here are a few common types: